 High-end brands like Miele and Thermador are one option for panel ready dishwashers.
 When it comes to larger appliances like refrigerators, higher-end brands are more likely to have hidden hardware and hinges so that the appliance will sit flush with the surrounding cabinetry.
 However, when it comes to dishwashers you have a few great options from easily recognizable brands in both the full-size 24 inch wide models and the narrower 18 inch models.
 Here are a few examples of what different brands have to offer.

 Bosch offers custom panel ready dishwasher models in both their 800 series and 300 series - the 800 series is their highest level series besides the Benchmark series, while the 300 series is a more mid-range offering.
-The panel ready model lineup includes 18-inch dishwashers like the Bosch SPV68U53UC.
+The panel ready model lineup includes 18-inch dishwashers.
 As we mentioned above, Bosch is a great option for panel ready dishwashers because the shallower-depth European Tub design ensures a seamless fit.
 And, of course, their dishwashers are quiet, reliable, and fully featured, too!

 One of their top selling panel ready models is the Bosch SHV863WD3N.
 This 300-series model operates at 44 dBA (learn more about dishwasher decibel levels in our article), has an adjustable RackMatic upper rack, and the MyWay third rack with the industry's largest third rack loading capacity.
 This Energy Star rated model also has a stainless steel interior and Aqua Stop 24/7 leak protection.
 Programs include the Speed60 1-hour wash and dry for quick results when you need them!
 You can see on the product page that this model has a depth of 21 and 5/8 inches to ensure you have plenty of space for the custom panel.